HEAT AND HUMIDITY TAKE A MID-WEEK BREAK

 Your First Alert Weather Forecast:

-It will be a warm and muggy evening... but we should stay dry for any outdoor festivities.
-There will be a slim chance for a storm across far northern Wisconsin after midnight.
-We’ll see partly cloudy skies overnight with lows staying in the upper 60s and lower 70s.
+There could be a stray shower or storm this morning across North/North-Central Wisconsin this morning, but otherwise, it will stay dry until this afternoon.

-Look for partly to mostly cloudy skies tonight into Monday.
-Spotty showers are possible Monday morning... mainly north of Green Bay.
-It will be another hot, muggy day as highs climb to near 90° once again.
+Look for a mix of sun and clouds on throughout the day.
+It will be hot and muggy again as highs climb to near 90° for many.
 The afternoon heat index could rise into the mid 90s.
 Scattered storms should develop during the afternoon, and a few could become strong to severe with hail and damaging winds.
-Any storms should fade away Monday evening.
+Any storms should fade away this evening evening.

-A cold front will arrive on Tuesday, bringing with it a more widespread chance for rain and storms.
+A cold front will arrive on Tuesday, bringing with it a more widespread chance for rain and storms especially later in the day.
 We’ll stay warm and humid through the day with highs into the middle 80s.
 Rain showers could linger through Wednesday morning.
 Wednesday will be noticeably cooler and breezy with highs likely staying in the 60s!

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.